"The goal of early childhood education should be to activate each child’s own natural desire to learn."

 The aims of the Pinetree Montessori Directress are to help the child acquire: self-confidence, self-motivation and independence, the right to activity and the right to explore the world though senses and movement.

-In the Montessori curriculum there are 6 overall categories; use the arrows to learn more about each:
+In the Montessori curriculum there are 6 overall categories; scroll down to learn more about each:

 Learn more about the Montessori philosophy...